Mobile Apps Overview

 Keeping localized apps up to date can also be challenging.
 Unlike a website, mobile content is often stored directly on a user's device, and the process of releasing an update through the Android and iOS app stores can be slow.

-Basic mobile app translation is available out of the box.
+Basic mobile app translation is available out of the box for Android and iOS.
 Smartling supports all standard file formats for mobile platforms.
-You can take advantage of our APIs to automate file upload and download, as well as integrate directly with your repository.
-No mobile SDKs are required to manage the resource files in your Smartling project.
+You can take advantage of our APIs to automate file upload and download, as well as integrate directly with your repository and for visually contextualizing the strings to help the translators.
+No SDKs are required to manage the resource files in your Smartling project.